OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

 ![Choosing a model](/media/ai-training-model.png)

 The foundation of any LLM is the underlying model.
-Most popular vendors have a fair amount of available models with different price points.
+Most popular vendors have a vast amount of available models with different price points.
 There are also several open-source models of comparable quality [^4].
 The models are trained on a vast amount of data, which helps them to generate and understand human language.

 Because existing models are already so good at human language, there should be no need for a journalist/newsroom to train their own models.
 Training is expensive and it's more cost-effective to use one of the existing models.
 The skill you should probably be honing is **choosing the right model**.
 Personally, I prefer the OpenAI models for any sort of creative writing/ideation.

 The existence of AI doesn't mean we should blindly apply it to everything, though.
 It's important to be clear about *why* you are applying LLMs to story-telling.
 It's not enough to use a shiny new technology just because it exists.
 There's no need to replace one tool with another if it doesn't provide any real benefit.

-A strength of AI agents is their ability to handle non-deterministic scenarios, where traditiona short.
+The answer to *"why LLMs?"* is best explored by understanding what they are good at.
+They are able to better handle non-deterministic scenarios where traditional systems fall short.
 They can evaluate context, consider different scenarios and spot patterns [^5].
 Instead of a sequential, checklist-based approach, an LLM can take in structured/un-structured information and apply a holistic approach to solving a complex problem.

 This strength makes LLM perfect for the world of journalism, which is full of unstructured data to be broken down, understood and used to create compelling stories.
 With the right approach, we can use AI tools to write more insightful stories.

-With a good base model chosen, we then need to provide real-time context for accurate results.
 Even though LLMs are trained on a vast database of information, it's very likely that they don't have local context, or that the training information is already out-of-date.
+This can cause them to hallucinate and provide answers that are out-of-context or just plain wrong.

-There are two primary ways to provide this context - Retrieval Augmented Generation (RAG) and more recently the Model Context Protocol (MCP).
+There are two primary ways to provide context - Retrieval Augmented Generation (RAG) and more recently the Model Context Protocol (MCP).

 *If you're not interested in an engineering approach and you want to consume existing tools instead, skip to the relevant sections below.*